Four Ways to Improve Your Relationship with Money

-The holidays are right around the corner.
-The most wonderful time of year when your money is spent purchasing gifts for all of the people in your life.
-Gift giving can be rewarding.
-You get to choose the perfect gift, wrap it up with a bow, and wait to see the lucky receivers first reaction.
-But gift shopping can also negatively affect your headspace.
+It's the most wonderful time of year!
+Gift giving can be rewarding; you get to choose the perfect gift, wrap it up with a bow, and wait to see the lucky persons first reaction.
+But gift shopping can negatively affect your headspace.
 It’s important not to let yourself go uncelebrated.

 Otherwise known as self-care, a commitment to your personal needs can help you deal with the stress.
 Self-care goes beyond our physical, emotional, social, and spiritual needs—it includes our financial needs, too.